splashdust/bevy_voxel_world/README.md

 ![output](https://github.com/splashdust/bevy_voxel_world/assets/428824/24a9ffd0-6b9b-40d8-aa66-c72dac575f09)

 The voxel terrain can be controlled in two main ways: through a terrain lookup function, and by direct `set_voxel` and `get_voxel` functions.
 The world has two "layers", one that is purely procedural and determined by the terrain lookup function, and one that is data based and controlled by `set_voxel`.
 The data layer always overrides the procedural layer.
-This way, the world can be infinitely large, but we only need to store information about voxel that are deliberately changed.
+This way, the world can be infinitely large, but we only need to store information about voxels that are deliberately changed.

 The `set_voxel` and `get_voxel` access functions are easily reached from any normal Bevy system: